freerange/site/soups/weeknotes/week-338-links.snip.markdown

 ### [Announcing Lotus v0.4.0](http://lotusrb.org/blog/2015/06/23/announcing-lotus-040.html)

-I have high hopes for [Lotus](http://lotusrb.org/) and it's good to see that it seems to be making progress.
+I have high hopes for [Lotus](http://lotusrb.org/) and it's good to see that development is still active.
 I'm looking forward to hearing more about it from the author, [Luca Guidi](http://lucaguidi.com/) at [Brighton Ruby Conf](http://brightonruby.com/) a week on Monday. {by james-mead}

 ### [Flip Flop Operator in Ruby](http://nithinbekal.com/posts/ruby-flip-flop/)